erlandrivero/MindForUPublic/DevDocs/5_Setting_Up_Stripe_Payments.md

 ### Creating a Checkout Session

-Your FeNAgO application includes a `ButtonCheckout` component that simplifies the checkout process.
+Your MindForU application includes a `ButtonCheckout` component that simplifies the checkout process.
 Use this component to initiate payment flows without having to build custom checkout forms.

 ```tsx
 // Example usage in a page component